 - Class teachers at the start of each term, showing visually the progress being made by children in their class for reading, writing and maths.
-These records are used as the basis of discussions in half-termly Pupil Progress Meetings. - Core Subject Leaders and SLT analysis of progress towards targets - Analysis of vulnerable groups' progress - Termly Operational Plan / School Development Planning - Termly Headteacher report to the Governors' Teaching and Learning Committee - School Self-Evaluation - Termly progress report for parents
+These records are used as the basis of discussions in Pupil Progress Meetings.

+- Core Subject Leaders and SLT analysis of progress towards targets

+- Analysis of vulnerable groups' progress

+- School Development Planning

+- Termly Headteacher report to the Governors' Teaching and Learning Committee

+- School Self-Evaluation

+- Termly progress report for parents